i5hi/cypherpost/README.md

 The aim of this project is to facilitate such a scenario:

 - You wish to buy/sell bitcoin (or anything else?).
-- You cypherpost an ad.
+- Find someone in your network who has posted an ad OR You post an ad.
-- Someone from your trusted network contacts you within minutes ready to fulfil your order.
+- Moments later, the two of you get in touch and fulfil each other's request.

 ![cypherpost](design/assets/owl.png)